holistudio/interactive-computer-graphics/Final_Project/README.md

 <img src="img/mesh_make-01.png" width="500">

 Meshes are then visualized in OpenGL.
-Future development of the code will look at fancier means of generating mesh around the 3D pose skeletons like MD5 and FBX files.
+Future development of the code will look at fancier means of generating meshes around the 3D pose skeletons like MD5 and FBX files.